sanger-pathogens/ariba/README.md

     pip3 install ariba

+ARIBA also depends on several Python packages, all of which are available via pip, so the above command will get those automatically if they are not installed.
+The packages are dendropy >= 4.1.0, pyfastaq >= 3.12.0, pysam >= 0.8.1, and pymummer >= 0.8.1.

 Alternatively, you can download the latest release from this github repository, or clone the repository.
 Then run the tests: